 Vulnerability disclosure.

-If you have found a security issue in engrava, Engrava Pro, or engrava.ai, email security@engrava.ai.
+If you have found a security issue in engrava or engrava.ai, email security@engrava.ai.
 Include steps to reproduce, affected versions, and the impact as you see it.

 Scope